So what is “addiction awareness?”

 You will feel terrible the first day you detox off opiates.
 And you will more than likely feel terrible the 2nd, 3rd and 4th day of opiate detox as well.
 This early detox stage is often when the urge to relapse becomes the greatest.
 This begs the questions,

-Believe me, I know how hard that is.
+Believe me, I know how hard that is to quit using opioids.
 When I quit taking opiates I

 substituted with the heavy use of alcohol and marijuana.
 I thought

 I had to have something to take the edge off, I just couldn’t deal with